Ireland must change law to ratify EU-Canada trade deal, court rules | Law-Order

 Ireland must change law to ratify EU-Canada trade deal, court rules

-Ireland's Supreme Court ruled on Friday that parliament cannot ratify the European Union's free trade deal with Canada unless legislation is changed, stating that the agreement is unconstitutional as Irish law now stands.
+Ireland's Supreme Court ruled on Friday that parliament cannot ratify the European Union's free trade deal with Canada unless laws are changed, posing a challenge to the coalition government if it wants to avoid the matter going to a referendum.
 The Comprehensive Economic and Trade Agreement (CETA) sets out the removal of tariffs on 99% of all goods types traded between the EU and Canada, some over a period of up to seven years.

+Ireland's Supreme Court ruled on Friday that parliament cannot ratify the European Union's free trade deal with Canada unless laws are changed, posing a challenge to the coalition government if it wants to avoid the matter going to a referendum.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)